 The Society of Fellows in the Humanities at Columbia University intends to appoint a number of postdoctoral fellows in the humanities broadly construed for the academic year 2023-2024.
 Fellows newly appointed for 2023-2024 must have received the PhD between 1 July 2019 and 1 July 2023.
 The fellowship amount for 2023-2024 is $66,950.
 Medical benefits are provided, and subsidized housing is available.
 There is a $7,000 research allowance per annum.

 The Society of Fellows is committed to assembling a diverse and inclusive academic community.
 Toward this end, we especially encourage applications from members of underrepresented groups and those whose interests contribute to realizing this goal.

-PhD (or disciplinary equivalent) in the humanities or humanistic social sciences received no earlier than 3 years prior to and completed by the fellowship start date.
-For the current application cycle, the PhD must have been completed between 1 January 2018 and 1 July 2022.
+PhD (or disciplinary equivalent) in the humanities or humanistic social sciences received within the past four years and completed by the fellowship start date.
+For the current application cycle, the PhD must have been completed between 1 July 2019 and 1 July 2023.

-Please note that, in response to the COVID shutdown, we have extended the period of eligibility by a year (from 3.5 to 4.5 years past the award of the PhD.)
+Please note that, in response to the COVID shutdown, we have extended the period of eligibility by a year (from three to four years past the award of the PhD.)

 Applicants will select one of the departments, centers, or institutes listed below as their primary affiliation:

 - Art History & Archaeology